shreekanthbk22/IPL_dataset_analysis/README.md

 3. query to find total runsscored by the batsman for each team he played.
 (Assume all players are batsman).<br/>
 4. query to get match_Id, Man of the match and runs scored by man of the match.<br/>
-5.query to get list of team and boundary scored when the team won the toss and decided to bat first. (boundary includes 4s and 6s).<br/>
+5. query to get list of team and boundary scored when the team won the toss and decided to bat first. (boundary includes 4s and 6s).<br/>
-6.query to return a report for Venue and City and average runs scored per match in powerplay in 1st inning. [powerplay means 1 to 6th Over including 6th Over]<br/>
+6. query to return a report for Venue and City and average runs scored per match in powerplay in 1st inning. [powerplay means 1 to 6th Over including 6th Over]<br/>

 <b>In section3.py file.</b><br/>